murindwaz/The-G.O.D-project/README.md

 Proposing new questions and solutions is supported on the forum http://godproject.devlabmtl.org/discussions/

 You need to know about Git (http://progit.org/book/), and Symfony 2 (http://symfony.com/).

+It's too early in the project to explain how technically we will have a distributed database system, but let's start somewhere, the wiki is there to sketch the concepts and the model.

 Go ahead!